-- To begin the process directors must send a statutory declaration of solvency to the Registrar of Companies stating that they have reviewed their finances and have determined that they will be able to feasibly repay all existing and contingent debts (including interest) within a period of no more than 12 months.
+- To begin the process directors must send a sworn declaration of solvency to the Registrar of Companies stating that they have reviewed their finances and have determined that they will be able to repay all existing and contingent debts (including interest) within a period of no more than 12 months.

 - Within 14 days of the resolution being passed an advert is placed in the Gazette and a creditors' meeting is held.
 Creditors must be notified at least one week before the meeting.